mathiasbynens/emoji-regex/README.md

 _emoji-regex_ offers a regular expression to match all emoji symbols and sequences (including textual representations of emoji) as per the Unicode Standard.
 It’s based on [_emoji-test-regex-pattern_](https://github.com/mathiasbynens/emoji-test-regex-pattern), which generates (at build time) the regular expression pattern based on the Unicode Standard.
 As a result, _emoji-regex_ can easily be updated whenever new emoji are added to Unicode.

+Since each version of _emoji-regex_ is tied to the latest Unicode version at the time of release, results are deterministic.
+This is important for use cases like image replacement, where you want to guarantee that an image asset is available for every possibly matched emoji.
+If you don’t need a deterministic regex, a lighter-weight, general emoji pattern is available via the [_emoji-regex-xs_](https://github.com/slevithan/emoji-regex-xs) package that follows the same API.

 ## Installation

 Via [npm](https://www.npmjs.com/):